NCP-Stampede/hs-app-toolkit/README.md

 # backend-package
-All python backend scraping made into a package for simple use!
+All python backend scraping in Northside App made into a package for simple use!
+---
+## Athletics
+Max Prep - You can scrape rosters!